Vernon Coleman: Medical misinformation

-Anti-vaccination and conspiracy theories

 Coleman has claimed that COVID-19 is a hoax, that vaccines are dangerous, and that face masks cause cancer.
 All these claims have been debunked by more senior medical professionals.
 Coleman has also claimed the COVID-19 pandemic has links to the Agenda 21 Conspiracy Theory and the Great Reset Theory, which both suggest a cabal of elite figures are attempting to depopulate the global community.
 No evidence has been found to support these claims.

-In 2019, Coleman wrote a book entitled Anyone Who Tells You Vaccines Are Safe And Effective Is Lying which booksellers were criticised for selling.
+In 2019, Coleman wrote a book titled Anyone Who Tells You Vaccines Are Safe And Effective Is Lying.
+Booksellers such as Amazon and Waterstones were criticised for selling the book.

-Coleman later claimed "no one can possibly know if the COVID-19 vaccine is safe and effective because the trial is still underway; thousands of people who had the vaccine have died or been seriously injured by it; legally, all those people giving vaccinations are war criminals".
+In February 2021, Coleman claimed "no one can possibly know if the COVID-19 vaccine is safe and effective because the trial is still underway; thousands of people who had the vaccine have died or been seriously injured by it; legally, all those people giving vaccinations are war criminals".
 These claims were debunked by Health Feedback, a member of the World Health Organization-led project Vaccine Safety Net.
 Coleman later claimed "COVID-19 vaccines are dangerous" and that "bodies of vaccinated people are laboratories making lethal viruses".
 Both claims were similarly debunked as inaccurate, misleading and unsupported by the Poynter Institute due to a lack of evidence from the legitimate medical community.
 Coleman has also claimed in a viral video that "the jabbed will be lucky to last five years" which was again proven to false due to a lack of evidence.
 In a similar widely circulated social media post, Coleman claimed "more children will be seriously injured or killed by the vaccination than the COVID-19 infection itself" which was again found to be false as there is no evidence that children suffer more from COVID-19 vaccines than from COVID-19.

 At an anti-lockdown protest in London on 24 July 2021, Coleman claimed that the wearing of face masks caused cancer, dementia, hypoxia and hypercapnia, bacterial pneumonia due to oxygen deficiency.
 These claims were similarly debunked by the medical community due to a lack of peer-reviewed evidence.
 Coleman later claimed that the wearing of face masks caused mucormycosis, despite no link being found between mask wearing and mucormycosis.
 All evidence suggests that wearing masks are a safe and an effective way to protect individuals from COVID-19.